Ant0wan/Minishell/README.md

 Main modules are:

-- `Input`, it handles input and display prompt.
+- `Input` handles input and display prompt.

-- `Lex`, it performs lexical analysis and is composed of two submodules: `Expansions` and `Separators`.
+- `Lex` performs lexical analysis and is composed of two submodules: `Expansions` and `Separators`.

-- `Synt`, it performs a syntactic analysis.
+- `Synt` performs a syntactic analysis.

-- `Jcont`, it performs the ordering and execution of jobs.
+- `Jcont` arranges and execution of jobs.

-- `Job`, it executes jobs i.e. commands.
+- `Job` executes jobs i.e. commands.
 It has a submodule `Builtins`.

-- `Transv`, it is a transverse module giving access to two submodules: `Signals` and `Error`.
+- `Transv` is a transverse module giving access to two submodules: `Signals` and `Error`.

 #### Workflow